4ur1X/Intro_to_IM/Midterm Project/README.md

 **June 8**

 - My first step is to draw / plan out the intitial layout of the screen and the colors that will be used.
-- I will try to start coding for the visualizer part as I feel it's going to be a bit challenging.
+- I will try to start coding for the visualizer part today as I feel it's going to be a bit challenging.